01 of 10

 06 of 10

 Mesh sanding sheets fit on the end of the sander with wing nuts.
 Then, the sander and a sanding pole screw together.

 Tip: Regular broom handles have the same thread and will work rather than having to buy a specialized “sanding pole.”

 The sanding sheets come in two types, both of which you will need: coarse fiberglass mesh with open holes, and sheets that look just like ordinary sandpaper.
 The fiberglass mesh allows the drywall dust to pass through so that you do not cake up the sanding surface....
 The sandpaper type of sheet is necessary for finer sanding.
 It takes much longer for the drywall dust to cake on this fine surface, and it is possible to occasionally clean it with a whisk broom.Continue to 7 of 10 below.

 A sanding sponge oddly enough looks like one of those kitchen scrubbers for pots and pans.
 Yet it has a very abrasive surface on one side, and a smoother surface on the other side.
 Do not rely on the sanding sponge for all of your sanding purposes; it is just for touchups.

 The other type of sanding sponge is, literally, a sponge.
 It has no coarse surface.
-It is a large sponge that is specific for dry walling purposes (though in a pinch you can use an ordinary kitchen sponge) and is used for wet... sanding.
+It is a large sponge that is specific for dry-walling purposes and is used for wet sanding.

 08 of 10